OpenWaterFoundation/owf-infomapper-coagtransfer/web/content-pages/about.md

 agricultural water transfers in the Colorado Front Range, based on work completed by [WestWater Research (WWR)](https://www.waterexchange.com/) with financial support of the [Environmental Defense Fund (EDF)](https://www.edf.org/).
+Some additional resources are included in ***Supporting Data*** information products in order to point out limitations in the analysis and need for additional analysis.
 See the following:

 * Need to insert link(s) to report and other resourcess.